-(ii) On July 1, 2012, board of directors of Imaging Cayman approved a plan to grant stock options to certain employees.
-The plan authorizes grants to purchase up to 2,000,000 shares of Imaging Taiwan' issued ordinary shares held by Imaging Cayman.
-The exercise price was NT\$30 (US\$1.004).
+(ii) On July 1, 2012 and July 1, 2013, board of directors of Imaging Cayman approved a plan to grant stock options, the 2012 plan and the 2013 plan, respectively, to certain employees.
+These two plans authorize grants to purchase up to 2,000,000 shares and 430,000 shares, respectively, of Imaging Taiwan' issued ordinary shares held by Imaging Cayman.
+The exercise price was NT\$30 (US\$1.004) and NT\$30 (US\$1), respectively.

-All options under this plan have four years contractual life and three years vesting period.
+The 2012 plan has four years contractual life and three years vesting period.
 Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
-Because the exercise price of the option is higher than the estimated fair value of Imaging Taiwan at the date of grant, the calculated value of each option award estimated using the Black-Scholes option-pricing model was nil.
+The 2013 plan has three years contractual life and two years vesting period.
+Based on the vesting schedule, 50% of the options vest half years after the date of grant and 50% of the options vest two years after the date of grant.
+Because the exercise price of the options are higher than the estimated fair value of Imaging Taiwan at the date of grant, the calculated value of each option award estimated using the Black-Scholes option-pricing model was nil.